IPsec Support

 }

-CloudEOS and vEOS Router Configuration
+AWE-7200R and CloudEOS Router Configuration

 Use this procedure to configure VTI IPsec tunnels on an Arista router instance.
-Complete the procedure, then configure the other tunnel endpoint on the third party peer router.
+Complete the procedure, then configure the other tunnel endpoint on the third-party peer router.

 Procedure

-Configure the VTI IPsec tunnel on the peer router (see Palo Alto Firewall VM Configuration).
+Configure the VTI IPsec tunnel on the peer router (see Palo Alto Firewall VM Configuration ).

 CSR Router Show Commands

-Describes the available CSR Router show commands and their example outputs.
+This section discusses the available CSR Router show commands and their example outputs.

 View all Existing ISAKMP SAs

-command to view the ISAKMP SAs for all existing or current IPsec connections.
+Use the show crypto isakmp sa command to view the ISAKMP SAs for all existing or current IPsec connections.

 View all Existing IPsec SAs

-command to view the IPsec SAs for all existing or current IPsec connections.
+Use the show crypto ipsec sa command to view the IPsec SAs for all existing or current IPsec connections.

-switch#show crypto ipsec sa
+router# show crypto ipsec sa

 interface: Tunnel0

-Crypto map tag: Tunnel0-head-0, local addr1.0.0.2
+Crypto map tag: Tunnel0-head-0, local addr 1.0.0.2

 protected vrf: (none)